datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 ## Setup

+**Note:** This entire setup expects an OS X or \*nix environment.
+Windows support is close, but still needs modification.
+Ping me on [HipChat](https://www.hipchat.com/gUPdWxUUx) if you do not have access to a supported environment.

 This project should follow the same [documentation](../../../docs/datastax/cornerstone) as the `cornerstone` project and should have all documentation updates there until `black-friday` project